beginning of content

 Hyponatraemia

-Symptoms of hyponatraemia may include:
+Symptoms of hyponatraemia include:

-Severe hyponatraemia can lead to coma.
+Severe hyponatraemia can lead to a coma and can even cause death.

 Hypernatraemia